How Long Does the Flu Last: 2025-2026 Season

 Nearly 8% of the U.S. population comes down with the flu each season, according to the CDC.

-As students or office mates return to school or work too soon after contracting this contagious respiratory illness, they put their fellow coworkers or colleagues at risk.
+As students or colleagues return to school or work too soon after contracting a contagious respiratory illness, they put their fellow coworkers or colleagues at risk.

 Active coughing and sneezing increase the spread of infection, so it’s generally best to avoid close contact with others if you are suffering from these conditions.
 A general rule of thumb is to wait until you are fever-free for 24 hours or longer before returning to school or work.